elifesciences/elife-xpub/docs/adr/0006-server-arch.md

 ### Repositories

-- A Repository is responsible for persisting and retrieving Aggregates from a storage location (usually a database)
+- A Repository is responsible for persisting and retrieving Aggregates from one or more storage locations (usually a database)
-- There usuall is one Repository per Aggregate, but in some case it might be acceptable for a Repository to operate on more than one Aggregate.
+- There usually is one Repository per Aggregate, but in some case it might be acceptable for a Repository to operate on more than one Aggregate.
-- A repository can either use a query builder or an ORM to interact with the database.
+- A Repository can either use a query builder or an ORM to interact with the database.

 #### Example